 Fortunately, the foundation was fine.
 However, the house had sunk in the centre and needed to be jacked up.
-To rectify the problem, I installed a new 6”x 6” spruce post atop a new cement block and poured concrete footing that supported new fir beams under each floor all the way to the attic.
-Since other components, such as the old plaster and lathe walls, trim, kitchen, bathroom, floors and windows couldn’t be saved (or weren’t worth the effort), I gutted the entire structure.
+To rectify the problem, Ross installed a new 6”x 6” spruce post atop a new cement block and poured concrete footing that supported new fir beams under each floor all the way to the attic.
+Since other components, such as the old plaster and lathe walls, trim, kitchen, bathroom, floors and windows couldn’t be saved (or weren’t worth the effort), he gutted the entire structure.

 Whether buying an old house or a newer home, mould can happen under the right conditions.
 Any apparent dampness in the basement, attic or anywhere around the house?
 Poor air circulation and a tightly sealed house, combined with dampness from water seepage, create an ideal environment for the growth of mould.
 And remediation can be very expensive.

-Though a small amount of indoor mould growth is (according to government safety standards - if you trust them) acceptable, uncontrolled growth can exacerbate allergies and existing respiratory problems (such as asthma) in healthy children and adults.
+Though a small amount of indoor mould growth is (according to government safety standards - if you trust them) acceptable, uncontrolled growth can aggravate allergies and existing respiratory problems (such as asthma) in healthy children and adults.
 Serious infections can develop in the very young, the very old, as well as anyone with a compromised immune system.

 The addition of bathroom exhaust fans as well as a new